MarufZak/study-logs/understanding-linux-kernel/README.md

 The kernel itself is not a process, but process manager.
 Besides user processes, Unix systems include privileged processes, called **kernel threads.** They run in kernel address space, do not interact with users, usually created during startup and terminated when shutting down.

-When kernel stops execution of a process, it saves the info about it in **process descriptior,** including program counter (PC), stack pointer (SP), and other registers.
+When kernel stops execution of a process, it saves the info about it in **process descriptor,** including program counter (PC), stack pointer (SP), and other registers.
 It can then continue executing this process with info in process descriptor.

+**Reentrant kernels** means several processes may be executing in kernel mode at the same time.
+Ways to provide reentrance are to use reentrant functions (which modify only local variables, not global), or using locking mechanisms to ensure that only one process can execute a non-reentrant function at a time.